 Ombre means ‘shadow’ in French.
 It involves a bold transition of hair colour from root to tip.
 Although the colour is drastically different from root to tip, it is a gradual transition from the one shade to the other.

-With Ombre, your roots are naturally the darker colour with the transition to lighter locks on your roots.
+With Ombre hair extensions, your roots are naturally the darker colour with the transition to lighter locks on your roots.
 It is essential that your stylist get your Ombre correct so that it transitions in shades and doesn’t have any distinct lines from one colour to the next.

 Balayage means to ‘sweep’ in French!
 This colour technique involves sweeping, or rather painting, the colour onto the hair.
 It is a free hand highlighting technique, opposed to the traditional strategically placed foil highlights.

 This popular hair trend provides you with a blended and natural-looking hair colour, where the natural highlights are a few shades lighter than your actual hair tone.
 The bottom of your hair is left darker than your roots to provide dimension and movement to your tresses.
 This is a low maintenance look, that effortlessly grows out as the hair isn’t saturated from root to tip.

 Do you dream of soft, glossy and golden sun-kissed locks?
 Balayage is the hair technique that provides you with this effortless and natural looking hair colour.

 Many people are undecided on whether ombre or balayage hair extensions is best for ther hair.
 The two differences between the shades you want in your hair may help you determine this result.
 The darker the hair, the easier it is to achieve the ombre look.
 You can go from the darkest roots and lighten the ends with bright and crazy color if you are looking for that headturning hair style.
 However, if you know you are after a more gradual and subtle change from shade to shade, balayage sounds like the perfect choice for you.
 Some people want lighter ends of hair but with a more natural effect.